MyBord/mybord-server/docs/projectManagement.md

 ### B. High - MVP

+* internal server error for new user trying to login but doesn't exist?
 * add env vars in docker file
 * hide db secrets in docker file
 * have session be remembered by user